aartibansa14/Tutorial1/README.md

-To start the install node modules. then do npm start
+To start ,first install node modules. then do npm start